libera-nutrition/gerd-notes/README.md

 ### Food
 1. Do not eat food in disposable cardboard plates or boxes, as these may very well continue to be lined with PFAS for years to come.
 Such surfaces feel unusually smooth to touch for cardboard.
 Prefer a regular ceramic, glass, or steel plate instead as these are food-safe materials that will not expose you to toxins such as PFAS, microplastics, nanoplastics, phthalates, or bisphenols.
 This will not help with reflux, but it will help contribute to stomach health, with the alternative risking chronic low-grade stomach pain and inflammation.
 2. Do not stop eating certain healthy foods because someone says they worsen reflux.
 It is best to repeatedly test and verify such assertions before taking action.
 These foods often are extremely nutritious, and discontinuing them comes with a cost.
+3. Avoid eating a few hours before bed.
+Leftover food in the stomach at bedtime risks worsening esophageal reflux at night while the body is flat.
 ### Drink
 1. Do not consume alcohol regularly as it is notorious for worsening reflux and for increasing the risk of upper gastrointestinal cancers.
 Sufficiently infrequent consumption may be tolerable.
 ### Medicines